louisstoven/British_Airline_Review_DashBoard_With_Tableau/README.md

 ## Project Overview

 The goal of this project is to build an interactive, professional-grade dashboard in Tableau that provides insights into various aspects of customer feedback and airline performance.
-The dashboard is designed to facilitate quick understanding of:
-- Customer satisfaction levels.
-- Key service areas needing improvement.
-- Trends and patterns in reviews and ratings over time.

 ## Data Source